munificent/craftinginterpreters/book/closures.md

 variable, the other closure sees the change.

 Right now, if two closures capture the same <span name="indirect">local</span>
 variable, the VM creates a separate Upvalue for each one.
-That breaks that sharing.
+The necessary sharing is missing.
 When we move the variable off the stack, if we move it into only one of the upvalues, the other upvalue will have an orphaned value.

 <aside name="indirect">